pheen/Segmate/README.md

 An incoming connection is given to one of the listeners by the kernel, then it does some lightweight verification of the request to accept/reject before copying the body to a different dedicated socket.
 It then returns success to the client.

 There is a dedicated socket per type to support pre-allocating buffers.
-A dedicated worker listens to each of these interally used sockets and aggregates the data.
+A dedicated worker listens to each of these interally used sockets.
 It aggregates the data in a buffer until 5mb worth is received or a time limit is reached, then it writes it to S3.

 ```mermaid
 graph TD